QuickBooks Online for Government Contractors: Can You Stay DCAA Compliant Without an ERP?

 The decision framework comes down to three questions.

-How established is your QBO setup?
-If your bookkeeper, CPA, payroll provider, and financial processes all run through QBO, switching to an ERP disrupts everything.
+How established is your QuickBooks Online setup?
+If your bookkeeper, CPA, payroll provider, and financial processes all run through QuickBooks Online, switching to an ERP disrupts everything.
 A compliance layer preserves your entire ecosystem.

 Brian Wendroff puts the decision in plain terms: